What is P2?

 What is West P2 Net?

 West P2 Net, is short for West Pollution Prevention Net.
-It is meant to be a resource for providing information for pollution prevention.
+It is meant to be a resource for providing information for pollution prevention, and the effects of pollution.
 It is open to anyone who wishes to help make an impact and help reduce waste, pollution, and better our environment.
 Currently, our focus is to act as a resource for individuals at home.

 West P2 Net, currently, will concentrate on helping prevent water and air pollution.
 Air and water are two essential resources that all living beings need; we need them, and so do our children and grandchildren.
 By getting as many people involved as possible to reduce pollution at it’s source, we can help.
 Through education, we can help people make informed decisions.
 These informed decisions will help fulfill our goal of reducing pollution.